-1. Cameco Corporation: Cameco is one of the world's largest uranium producers, with significant mining operations in the Athabasca Basin.
-The company operates the McArthur River and Cigar Lake mines, as well as

-2. Orano Canada Inc.: Orano Canada, formerly known as AREVA Resources Canada, is a subsidiary of the French nuclear company Orano.
-The company has significant mining operations in the Athabasca Basin,

-3. Denison Mines Corp.: Denison Mines is a Canadian uranium exploration and development company with a portfolio of projects in the Athabasca Basin.
-The company's flagship project is the Wheeler River project, which is a joint venture with Cameco and is one of the largest undeveloped uranium deposits in the world.
-4. NexGen Energy Ltd.: NexGen Energy is a Canadian uranium exploration company focused on the development of the Arrow deposit in the Athabasca Basin.
-The Arrow deposit is also considered to be one of the largest undeveloped uranium deposits in the world, with high grades and significant exploration potential.
-5. Fission Uranium Corp.: Fission Uranium is a Canadian developer focusing on the Patterson Lake South project, which hosts the Triple R deposit, one of the most significant new uranium discoveries in the region
+- 1. Cameco Corporation: Cameco is one of the world's largest uranium producers, with significant mining operations in the Athabasca Basin.
+The company operates the McArthur River and Cigar Lake mines, as well as several exploration projects in the region. - 2.
+Orano Canada Inc.: Orano Canada, formerly known as AREVA Resources Canada, is a subsidiary of the French nuclear company Orano.
+The company has significant mining operations in the Athabasca Basin, including the McClean Lake mill, and many other exploration projects. - 3.
+Denison Mines Corp.: Denison Mines is a Canadian uranium exploration and development company with a portfolio of projects in the Athabasca Basin.
+The company's flagship project is the Wheeler River project, which is a joint venture with Cameco and is one of the largest undeveloped uranium deposits in the world. - 4.
+NexGen Energy Ltd.: NexGen Energy is a Canadian uranium exploration company focused on the development of the Arrow deposit in the Athabasca Basin.
+The Arrow deposit is also considered to be one of the largest undeveloped uranium deposits in the world, with high grades and significant exploration potential. - 5.
+Fission Uranium Corp.: Fission Uranium is a Canadian developer focusing on the Patterson Lake South project, which hosts the Triple R deposit, one of the most significant new uranium discoveries in the region in recent years.